Mastering the Arabic Alphabet: From Beginning to End

 Q: Is it difficult to learn the Arabic alphabet?

 A: Like any new alphabet, it requires time and effort.
-However, with consistent practice and the right resources, it's achievable for anyone.
+On the flip side, with consistent practice and the right resources, it's achievable for anyone.

 Q: How long does it take to learn the Arabic alphabet?